 We are cabbage lovers.
 Red or green, it makes no difference.
 It can be prepared in so many ways and eaten raw in salads.
 Today I’m going to share a spicy steamed cabbage that can be eaten as a side dish or on its own as the main part of a meal.

-This recipe comes from collection of recipes found in The Daniel Fast (affiliate link).
+This recipe comes from collection of recipes found in The Daniel Fast by Susan Gregory.
 If you’re unfamiliar with it, the Daniel Fast follows the guidelines set forth in the Bible in the Book of Daniel.
 It’s a 21 day program in which a participant eats a vegan diet with only water to drink and unleavened bread to accompany a meal.
 It’s strict, but I do have respect for the process.
 The recipes are tasty without trying to see just how much the guidelines can be bent (a pet peeve of mine).
 The author of the book also has a website, so feel free to check it out if you’d like more information.

 The original recipe is called Jamaican Steamed Cabbage and calls for scotch bonnets (aka habanero peppers) which are a staple in Caribbean cuisine.
 Good luck finding them in Spain.
 I substituted an Italian bell pepper and red pepper flakes in order to jack up the heat.
 Instead of the original allspice I substituted cinnamon, ground cloves and nutmeg for a nice flavor which plays up the inherent sweetness of the cabbage and carrots.